-The complaints procedure is as simple as possible and has 3 stages – informal, formal and appeal.
+The complaints procedure is as simple as possible and has 2 stages – Informal and Formal.

 What will happen in that case?

-- We will send you a letter acknowledging your complaint within 2 working days of receiving your complaint and enclose a copy of this procedure.
-We may ask you to confirm or explain your complaint in more detail.
-We will also let you know the name of the person in the firm who will be dealing with your complaint.
-You can expect to receive our letter within 5 days of us receiving your complaint.
+The Compliance Officer (Edward Romaine – Director) will send you a letter acknowledging your complaint within 3 working days of receiving your complaint and enclose a copy of this procedure.
+The Compliance Officer will deal with the complaint.
+They may ask you to confirm or explain your complaint in more detail if the initial letter of complaint is unclear.

-- Your complaint will be recorded in our Central Register and we will immediately start to investigate the circumstances surrounding your complaint.
+Your complaint will be recorded in our Complaints Central Register and the Compliance Officer will immediately start to investigate the circumstances surrounding your complaint.

-- Further updates will be sent to you at 14 working day intervals until we are able to respond fully to your complaint.
-Once we have clarified the circumstances relating to your complaint we will provide a written explanation.
+Further updates will be sent to you at 10 working day intervals until they are able to respond fully to your complaint.
+Once the Compliance Officer has clarified the circumstances relating to your complaint they will provide a written explanation.